MicrosoftEdge/WebView2Feedback/specs/AdditionalAllowedFrameAncestors.md

   /// frames instead of wildcard characters for this property.
   /// This API is to provide limited support for app scenarios that used to be supported by
   /// `<webview>` element in other solutions like JavaScript UWP apps and Electron.
-  /// You should limit the usage of this property to trusted pages, and if possible, to specific iframe and
+  /// You should limit the usage of this property to trusted pages, and specific navigation
-  /// specific navigation target url, by checking the `Source` of the WebView2, the `Name`
+  /// target url, by checking the `Source` of the WebView2, and `Uri` of the event args.
-  /// of the ICoreWebView2Frame and `Uri` of the event args.
+  ///
   /// This property is ignored for top level document navigation.
   ///
   [propput] HRESULT AdditionalAllowedFrameAncestors([in] LPCWSTR value);